-If you are running a website—small, personal or a larger business site—a time may come when you want to move to a new host and you may need a good guide to transfer a website .
+If you are running a website—a small, personal or a larger business site—a time may come when you want to move to a new host, and you may need a good guide to transfer a website.
 It is possible that your site has outgrown the current hosting plan you have.
-Probably you have been disappointed by the support or service you are receiving from your hosting provider.
-You could even simply want to move as you have found a better pride deal.
+You have probably been disappointed by the support or service you are receiving from your hosting provider.
+You could even simply want to move as you have found a better price deal.

 Finding a Good New Website Host

-There are huge, big and established hosting companies, which are going to show up whenever you carry out a Google search—certainly you’ve come across names such GreenGeeks, GoDaddy, Dreamhost, BlueHost, Web Hosting Hub and Hostgator, just to give a few examples.
+There are huge, big and established hosting companies that are going to show up whenever you carry out a Google search—certainly, you’ve come across names such GreenGeeks, GoDaddy, Dreamhost, BlueHost, Web Hosting Hub and Hostgator, just to give a few examples.
 Besides these leaders, there are smaller companies in the thousands, ranging from the extremely cheap to some which are fairly expensive.